dev0jha/folix/IMPLEMENTATION.md

-# Foliox Implementation Guide
+# Folix Implementation Guide

-This document describes the architecture, implementation details, and technical decisions for the Foliox portfolio generator.
+This document describes the architecture, implementation details, and technical decisions for the Folix portfolio generator.

 ## Architecture Overview

-Foliox is built with:
+Folix is built with:
-- **Next.js 16** with App Router for server-side rendering and API routes
+- **Next.js 16** with App Router and Turbopack for server-side rendering and API routes
 - **TypeScript** for type safety and better developer experience
-- **Vercel AI SDK** with Groq provider for AI-powered content generation
+- **Groq AI** with Llama 3.1 8B for AI-powered content generation via @ai-sdk/groq
+- **Better Auth** for GitHub OAuth authentication
 - **GitHub GraphQL API** for efficient data fetching
-- **PostgreSQL** with Prisma ORM for database operations
+- **PostgreSQL** with Prisma 7.0 ORM for database operations
 - **Database-backed caching** for performance optimization
+- **Tailwind CSS** with glassmorphism effects for modern UI design
 - **Next.js middleware** for API key authentication and CORS

 ## Project Structure